Project Title:

 Akron Children’s Hospital

-This project was funded by the Cure Glaucoma Foundation to investigate the feasibility of injecting an enzyme (protein) into the eye of a glaucoma mouse model.
-The investigators were able to deliver the enzyme into the eye via an injection into the front part of the eye.
+The investigators delivered the enzyme by injecting it into the front part of the eye.
 Analysis confirmed the distribution of the enzyme in the front of the eye.
 Future studies will investigate the effect the enzyme could have on the eye after injection.